 How to apply

 You will be automatically considered for the scholarship if you receive an offer to study one of the eligible courses and you are a national of, or permanently domiciled in, one of the eligible countries or territories.

 Your course application will be assessed by a panel of academic judges to decide whether you will progress to the final stage of the application process.

 Please use our postgraduate online application system to submit your application for an eligible course.

-If you are selected for the final stage of the application process we will contact you by Monday 8 June 2020.
+If you are selected for the final stage of the application process we will contact you (date to be confirmed).
 At this point we may ask you to submit a short personal statement to support your application.

-The final decision for those asked to submit an application will be made by the end of June.
+The final decision for those asked to submit an application will be made by a deadline to be confirmed.